 View Related Products by Target

-Keywords: Rose Bengal, supplier, potent, non, competitive, inhibitors, inhibits, membrane, permeable, glutamate, vesicular, glutamate, transporters, VGLUT, excitatory, amino, acid, neuroprotective, Rose, Bengal, Vesicular, Monoamine, Transporters, Labels, and, Stains, Vesicular, Monoamine, Transporters, Tocris Bioscience
+Keywords: Rose Bengal, Rose Bengal supplier, potent, non, competitive, inhibitors, inhibits, membrane, permeable, glutamate, vesicular, transporters, VGLUT, excitatory, amino, acid, neuroprotective, Rose, Bengal, Vesicular, Monoamine, Transporters, Labels, and, Stains, Fluorescent, Transporter, Probes, 5168, Tocris Bioscience

-Currently there are no citations for Rose Bengal.
 Do you know of a great paper that uses Rose Bengal from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Rose Bengal